PySimpleGUI/DocsCleanup/cookbook.md

 What does that even mean?

 There are 2 modes sync and async.
-When running normally (synchronous), calls are made into the GUI ***stay*** in the GUI until something happens.
+When running normally (synchronous), calls that are made into the GUI ***stay*** in the GUI until something happens.
 You call `window.read()` and wait for a button or some event that causes the `read` to return.

 With async calls, you wait for an event for a certain amount of time and then you return after that amount of time if there's no event.
 You don't wait forever for a new event.